 Our team at Deer Creek Children's Dentistry understands that some children may be nervous about visiting the dentist, and we want to help each patient feel safe, comfortable, and relaxed during their visit.
-To help your child remain calm during their treatment, Dr. Bailey, Dr. Hadley, and Dr. White are trained to perform a series of behavior management techniques in Heber City, Utah; they also work with a child psychologist who can offer additional assistance.
+To help your child remain calm during their treatment, Dr. White and Dr. Lance are trained to perform a series of behavior management techniques in Heber City, Utah; they also work with a child psychologist who can offer additional assistance.
 For more information about our behavior management techniques, we invite you to schedule your appointment with our pediatric dentists today by contacting us at 435-315-3080.

 We understand that, for a number of reasons, visiting the dentist can be scary for some children.
 We know that each child is unique, and we are dedicated to providing personalized care.
 Your child may feel nervous about going to the dentist due to reasons such as:

 - Mental or physical disability

 - Fear (such as a fear of dentists, lack of control, and potential pain)